jdhenke/celestrium/doc/paper.md

 To summarize, the amount of memory certainly scales with both links and nodes, but it seems to grow much more with the number of nodes.
 The absolute scale of these numbers is well within the acceptable range of memory usage.
-For reference, the tab with Gmail open was using 170, putting the highest memory used by Celestrium at less than 65% of Gmail.
+For reference, a tab with Gmail open was using 170 MB, putting the highest memory used by Celestrium at less than 65% of Gmail.

 ##### Time to Populate the Graph